 It doesn’t have to take hours every day or involve nasty chemicals to get your home germ free.
 You can disinfect your home quickly and easily with natural disinfectants that wouldn’t have you reaching for the gas mask!

-Natural distinfectants make it quick and easy to kill those nasty snot-inducing bugs from around your home.
+Natural disinfectants make it quick and easy to kill those nasty snot-inducing bacteria and viruses from around your home.
 So you and your brood can get better sooner!

-No more spreading the germs from one family member to the next!
+No more spreading viruses from one family member to the next!

 I’m all about QUICK and EASY cleaning.
 I believe that we should be able to have a clean and tidy home without spending hours everyday cleaning!